Calebh101/About-This-PC/README.md

 # Notes

 - About This PC for Linux includes a bundled helper binary (from `linux-helper`) that uses elevated permissions to get advanced info.
 If you don't allow this to run, then the program will be fine, but it won't be able to load memory and serial information.
+Run this executable specifically (if you can catch it) with `--version` to see the version.

+- About This PC for Linux has a known issue with `sudo`, in that the environment isn't preserved so there are a *lot* of weird quirks.
+This is why I had to make a special helper project for some data.
+The current (and probably permanent) workaround is to just, **not run with `sudo`**.
+This does effect the startup service you can run, in that it won't be able to fetch helper data, leaving some data missing, without running as `sudo`.

 - About This PC for Linux utilizes Qt, which is licensed under the GNU Lesser General Public License (LGPL) version 3.
 You can obtain a copy of the LGPL here: https://www.gnu.org/licenses/lgpl-3.0.html Qt is a separate project and is not licensed under this project's license.

-- Some images originated from (rawpixel.com / Freepik)[https://freepik.com] and have been edited by me, due to me not having any drawing skills.
+- Some images (specifically the `computers` images) originated from (rawpixel.com / Freepik)[https://freepik.com] and have been edited by me, due to me not having any drawing skills.
 (I hope to make my own images in the future!)